Boise County, Idaho Property Taxes

 Property taxes in Boise County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Idaho City or another part of Boise County, knowing local tax details benefits homeowners and investors.
+Whether you live in Boise or another part of Boise County, knowing local tax details benefits homeowners and investors.

 Boise County, Idaho Property Tax Bill Calculator